fossasia/knitting.fossasia.org/README.md

 Knitting Projects
 =================

-[FOSSASIA](https://fossasia.org) has several open-source knitting projects.
+[FOSSASIA][fossasia] has several open-source knitting projects.
-This page is an overview over these projects.
+Here, you can an overview over these projects.
 You can get started developing on the projects or just check them out and install them.
-In the bottom, you find the related work.
+We also have a [mailing list][mailing-list] which you can join to discuss the projects.
+If you are interested in related work, skip to the bottom.

 - [List of Knitting Projects][project-list]
   - [kniteditor][kniteditor]